 What is DisplayPort used for?

 Although it is becoming more commonplace as the technology evolves, DisplayPort is more typically found in higher-end devices that require the kind of bandwidth and feature support it offers over more mainstream technologies like HDMI.
 That typically means high-end gaming devices and hardware.
-Gamers don't necessarily have to use that port, but unless their monitor or TV also supports the newest HDMI 2.1 standard, DisplayPort is effectively mandatory, as the only technology that supports both high resolutions and high refresh rates simultaneously (more on that below).
+Gamers don't necessarily have to use that port, but unless their monitor or TV also supports the newest HDMI 2.1 standard, DisplayPort is effectively mandatory, as it’s the only technology that supports both high resolutions and high refresh rates simultaneously, like 4K 120Hz, and in the case of DisplayPort 2.0/2.1, even 4k 240Hz.

 DisplayPort technology works for both external and internal display connections, too which is why it also acts as the link between many Digital TVs' systems-on-chip controllers and their display panels timing controller, using iDP technology.